 You may have heard that it’s a good idea to save money or build your credit.
 However, if you don’t know the reasons why, these tasks can feel tedious and boring.
 Developing a reason as to why you want to achieve certain financial tasks will add some perspective to your financial journey.
 Your “why” can be to create a better life for your future children, buy a home, or to enjoy your retirement without having to worry about finances.
-Whatever the reasons, your “why” can help keep you motivated and focused.
+Whatever the reasons, your “why” can be a great motivator to help you stay focused.

 2. Set S.M.A.R.T. goals

 It’s a lot easier to stay motivated when you have a goal that you’re working towards.
 Similar to your “why”, your goals can help shape your financial decisions.
 These goals can be short-term or long-term goals, but it’s a good idea to follow the S.M.A.R.T.
 (Specific, Measurable, Achievable, Relevant, Time-bound) goal-setting technique.
 If you're having trouble coming up with a good goal, read these Financial Goals from Real College Students to help jump start your thinking.